thisisdhaas/sampleclean/amt_server/README.md

       1. 'sa'(Sentiment Analysis).
 The group_context is an empty json dictionary, i.e, {}.

       2. 'er(Entity Resolution).
 The group_context consists of the shared schema for each pair of record.
-For exaple, the following:
+For example, the following:

              {"fields":["price","location"]}